-You can find full details on all of our events on the Events section of our website.
-Our events, as well as events hosted by employers, can also be found in Handshake.
+You can find full details on all of our events in Handshake.
 Be sure to use the follow option to stay up to date on events of interest!

 If you have questions about the status of a particular event, you may email our office at CareerServices@usf.edu.

 Our interview rooms are currently unavailable for use.
 We will post updates to this page as they become available.

 While many on-campus and in-person services are currently limited, we are excited to be able to provide a variety of online tool kits, resources, and services to help you continue your career progression.
 Please read through the sections below for information about specific services available to you.